frealis/River-City-Pro-Wash-backup/README.md

 - This website was built using Django and uses a Postgres database.
 It has also been tested using Docker with Windows 10 (Home) and Docker Toolbox (https://docs.docker.com/toolbox/toolbox_install_windows/) which uses Oracle VM Virtualbox, and -not- Microsoft's Hyper-V.

-# Run the Web Application
+# Run the Web Application Locally

 - To start the web application locally, navigate to the root directory (which contains manage.py) and run:

   $ python manage.py runserver

   ... and the website should be accessible at 127.0.0.1:8000.

+- To start the web application locally using the Heroku Local CLI plugin:

+  $ heroku local web -f Procfile.windows

+  ... and the website should be accessible at localhost:5000.

-Alternatively, to run the web application using a Dockerfile, navigate to the root directory (which contains docker-compose.yml) and run:
+- Alternatively, to run the web application using a Dockerfile, navigate to the root directory (which contains docker-compose.yml) and run:

   $ docker-compose up